gregorias/anki-code-highlighter/README.md

 ### Release

-This section will contain instructions on release a new user-facing version.
+This repo uses release-please to release new versions.

 ### Distribution